Champions (2016 team): Operating globally

 Champions started operating globally after giving full membership to Falcon, Patriot, The Locust (Fernanda Rodriguez), Bombshell (Lana Baumgartner), Pinpoint (Qureshi Gupta) and Power Man (Victor Alvarez).

 When the Champions were fighting Zzzax, Ms. Marvel and Viv Vision were killed in the process.
 Mephisto arrived and offered to rewind back time in to save their teammates.
 Miles accepted Mephisto's offer and the demon reversed time resurrecting their dead teammates but unwittingly allowing a girl he saved previously die.
 This led to Spider-Man quitting the team.

 Sam also left the team to retrieve his helmet with his nemesis, Kaldera, who desired true fight with him as Nova.
 While Brawn and the Wasp started working simultaneously with Agents of Atlas and G.I.R.L. respectively.

 During "The War of the Realms", the Champions fought with Rock Trolls in Australia.
 Meanwhile, Power Man and Pinpoint meet Cyclops who later took charge in leading the Champions against the Rock Trolls.
 Cyclops revealed Ms. Marvel that his younger self's memories are merged with his own and gave her the inspiration to control of the team.
 Ms. Marvel asked Dust (Sooraya Qadir), who had allied herself with the Champions to join them after Cyclops vouched for her.
-Champions then went São Paulo to defend it from Dísir, who have taken control over South America.
-Champions started fighting them, Dísir's leader Brün attacked Ms. Marvel but Power Man sacrifice himself but he instead he draw chi from dísir and Champions managed to defeat them.
+The Champions then went to São Paulo to defend it from Dísir, who have taken control over South America.

 Meanwhile, Sam and Kaldera found Commander Scott Adsit and learned the helmet had been stolen by the Thieves Guild of New York and returned to Earth.
-Sam managed to find the helmet and rejoined Champions as Nova before imprisoning Kaldera to Nova Corps.
+Sam managed to find the helmet and rejoined the Champions before imprisoning Kaldera to Nova Corps.

 Being held by Mephisto, Blackheart became privy to his father's latest scheme and begun corrupting members of the Champions, starting with Ironheart, who had been pushing away Viv due to the synthezoid apparently having feelings for her.
 Spider-Man was rejoined the team to help his friends.
 He, along with Ms. Marvel, also revealed their identities to Nova in order to free him from Blackheart's corruption.
 Blackheart, tried to use the deal that Miles made with Mephisto but Riri snapped out of his control due to Viv's affection.
 The Champions freed their teammates united to defeat Blackheart, who was taken down by his father since he ruined his plans.